Crop Rotation Group

 Yes.
 Both Iceland poppies and Oriental poppies are tremendously cold tolerant once established.

-In spring, topdress the dormant plants with rich compost or a balanced organic fertilizer.
+In spring, topdress the dormant plants with rich compost or a balanced organic fertiliser.

 Sow and Plant